zohrab15/AutomationExercise_Test/bug reports/manual/BUG-001-Functional-HomePage-SearchBarNotVisible.md

+🐞 Bug Report: Search Bar Not Found
-# Bug ID: BUG-001
+Bug Report ID: BUG-001
-## Test Type: Functional
+Test Type: Functional
-## Module: HomePage
+Module: HomePage
-## Description: Search bar not found on the home page during test execution.
+Description: The search bar is missing on the home page, preventing the execution of the test case for checking the search functionality with valid input.

+🧪 Test Case:
+Test Case ID: TC_HP_004
+Test Scenario: Check search functionality with valid input.

-### Steps to Reproduce:
+🔁 Steps to Reproduce:
-1. Open the home page.
+Open the home page of the website.

-2. The search bar was expected to be visible.
-3. Unable to find the search bar anywhere on the page.
+Look for the search bar on the page.

-### Expected Result:
+✅ Expected Result:
-- The search bar should be present on the home page, allowing the user to enter valid input for searching.
+The search bar should be present on the home page, allowing the user to enter valid input for searching.

-### Actual Result:
+❌ Actual Result:
-- The search bar is missing from the home page, making it impossible to execute the test case for checking the search functionality.
+The search bar is missing from the home page, making it impossible to execute the test case for checking the search functionality.

-### Notes:
+📝 Notes:
-- The test case for checking search functionality with valid input could not be executed due to the absence of the search bar.
+The test case for search functionality could not be executed due to the absence of the search bar.

-- This issue was encountered in Google Chrome.
+This issue was encountered on Google Chrome.

-- The bug may be due to a missing component or an issue in the page’s design.
+The bug may be due to a missing component or an issue in the page’s design.

+🚨 Severity: Critical
+📌 Status: Open